Skip to Content

 What Do Baby Hawks Eat

-1. Regurgitated food: For the first few days, parents feed them pre-digested meals.
+1. Regurgitated food: During the first few days, parents provide partially digested meals for easy digestion.

 What to Do if You Find a Baby Hawk